About the Project

-The duration of project will be up to 36 months, commencing in February or October 2020 or at a mutually agreed time.
+The duration of project will be up to 36 months, commencing in October 2020 or at a mutually agreed time.

 The proposed research will offer the student the opportunity to study, test and develop new data-driven models of dynamic thermal effects that can be used in the (multi-objective) optimization of operational performance.
 The real-life application scenarios will deal with the transition towards thermal efficiency in industrial production and the built environment.